-- wildlife migration corridors;
+- > wildlife migration corridors;

-- ➢ den sites;
+- > den sites;

-- \succ bird nesting sites;
+- $\succ$ bird nesting sites;

 - > wildlife trees;

 - > seasonal wetlands; and

 - > amphibian species (native and invasive).

-- The QEP will be required to prepare an assessment report that includes a clearly written executive summary, for use by City of Nanaimo Staff and Council.
+- The QEP will be required to prepare a RAR assessment report; in addition to the report the QEP is to provide a clearly written executive summary of the RAR report, for use by City Staff and Council.
 The executive summary should include:

 - > an impact statement that states if the proposed project is likely to negatively impact the watercourse or its riparian area;

-- > confirmation if the variance requires additional agency review or approval (i.e. DFO);
+- confirmation if the variance requires additional agency review or approval (i.e. DFO);

 - a brief description of the habitat compensation or restoration work proposed on the site, or on an alternate site if the site is too constrained and how it improves the ecological value of the site for fish AND other significant riparian species; and

 - > confirmation that the principle of a no net loss of habitat has been satisfied.